harrywuhust2022/Adv-Crowd-analysis/README.md

-# Towards Adversarial Patch Analysis and Certified Defense against Crowd Counting
+# Towards Adversarial Patch Analysis and Certified Defense against Crowd Counting (APAM attack & Certified Defense via Randomized Ablation)
 This work is done when working as the research asistant in Big Data Security and Information Itelligence Lab, supervised by Prof.[Pan Zhou](https://scholar.google.com/citations?user=cTpFPJgAAAAJ&hl=en).
 And we corperate with the researchers in Duke University ([Dr.Wang](https://wangbinghui.net) and [Dr.Li](https://sites.duke.edu/angli))

 * This is the official implementation code of paper submitted to ACM MM 2021.